 Panagos completed his fifth season as defensive line coach at the University of Central Florida in 2011.
 During his time in Orlando, UCF appeared in three bowl games.
-In 2011, UCF ranked ninth nationally in total defense,ninth in scoring defense, eighth in pass efficiency defense, 16th in rushing defense and led Conference USA in total defense, scoring defense, pass defense and rushing defense.
+In 2011, UCF ranked ninth nationally in total defense, ninth in scoring defense, eighth in pass efficiency defense and 16th in rushing defense.
+They led Conference USA in total defense, scoring defense, pass defense and rushing defense.

-In 2010, his defensive line was a key part in perhaps the best season in school history as UCF finished 11-3.
+In 2010, his defensive line was a key part in one the best seasons in school history as UCF finished 11-3.
 The Knights went 7-1 in league play and claimed the Conference USA Championship title.
 UCF entered the national rankings for the first time and picked up its first bowl win with a 10-6 triumph over Georgia in the AutoZone Liberty Bowl.

 FootballScoop.com named Panagos its National Defensive Line Coach of the Year in 2009 after a season in which the Knights led Conference USA in several defensive categories and finished the season against Rutgers in the St. Petersburg Bowl.
 Miller (13) and Jarvis Geathers (11) both hit double-digits in sacks while tackle Torell Troup was a second round selection in the NFL Draft by the Buffalo Bills.

-In Panagos’ first season in Orlando in 2007, UCF finished the year 10-4, including a C-USA Championship crown and a spot in the AutoZone Liberty Bowl.
-The Knights' defensive front showed great improvement during the season by totaling 39 sacks, which ranked first in C-USA and 24th nationally.
+In Panagos’ first season in Orlando in 2007, UCF finished the year 10-4, including a C-USA Championship crown and an appearance in the AutoZone Liberty Bowl.
+The Knights’ defensive front showed great improvement during the season by totaling 39 sacks, which ranked first in C-USA and 24th nationally.